fmi-basel/LSTree/README.md

 ## 3) [Models](/models/)

 Gathers all of the models trained for segmentation and linega tree prediction used in the manuscript.
-All of the data used for training can be found here  -----zenodo link.

 ## 4) [Webviewer](/webview/)